TanStack/query/docs/src/pages/guides/migrating-to-react-query-4.md

   - `queryClient.invalidateQueries`
   - `queryClient.resetQueries`
 - `refetch` returned from `useQuery`
-- `fetchNetPage` and `fetchPreviousPage` returned from `useInfiniteQuery`
+- `fetchNextPage` and `fetchPreviousPage` returned from `useInfiniteQuery`

-Except for `fetchNetxPage` and `fetchPreviousPage`, this flag was defaulting to `false`, which was inconsistent and potentially troublesome: Calling `refetchQueries` or `invalidateQueries` after a mutation might not yield the latest result if a previous slow fetch was already ongoing, because this refetch would have been skipped.
+Except for `fetchNextPage` and `fetchPreviousPage`, this flag was defaulting to `false`, which was inconsistent and potentially troublesome: Calling `refetchQueries` or `invalidateQueries` after a mutation might not yield the latest result if a previous slow fetch was already ongoing, because this refetch would have been skipped.

 We believe that if a query is actively refetched by some code you write, it should, per default, re-start the fetch.